The Path o/t Yellow River through China (3) Lower Reaches

 North-East and downstream of Lanzhou, along various gorges in the Loess Plateaux of the Region.

-The fifth and last place where river and wall meet is at the famous Old Ox (Liao Niu) bend of the Yellow River, where the 30 meter Wenbiling Xiao (Protecting the Water Tower) on Dongshan Hill stands overlooking the River.
+The 7th and last place where river and wall meet is at the famous Old Ox (Liao Niu) bend of the Yellow River, where the 30 meter Wenbiling Xiao (Protecting the Water Tower) on Dongshan Hill stands overlooking the River.
 This tower is part of the Pianguan Pass Section of the Great Wall of China in Shanxi Province.
-It is famous historical scenery.
+It is a famous historical scenery, with many more remains of beacon towers and fortified towns in its wider vicinity.

 Shijiazhuang, Capital of Hebei Province